 Answers to Common FAQs

-What Are The Three pillars of accessibility?
+What are the three pillars of accessibility?

 Broadly divided into three pillars, emotional, functional, and technical, each must be accessible and considered together.